100 Popular Social Media Acronyms

 API: Application programming interface is terms and protocols that create application software and integrate it into tools, simplifying design and management.

 CMS: CMS is short for content management systems.
-WordPress and Drupal are among the most popular CMS.
+WordPress, Experro, and Drupal are among the most popular CMS.

 CX: CX, short for customer experience, refers to the customer journey regarding the interactions between business and customers.

 CPC: Cost-per-click refers to the cost for each click charged to the advertiser.